trannhukhoinguyen/patriarchal-zen/README.md

 ### Building Your Site

-Before deployment, you need to create a koanion build:
+Before deployment, you need to create a production build:

 ```bash
 npm run build